pupil-labs/pupil-docs/invisible/data-collection/index.md

 # Data Collection with Pupil Invisible
 Data collection is a key step for any application of Pupil Invisible!
-In this section you can learn everything about it!
+In this section you can learn everything about it, starting with how to make [your first recording](/data-collection/first-recording/)!

-**Tutorials**
-This section contains step-by-step guides on some of the basics to guarantee good data quality.
-If you are looking for a beginner guide on how to make you first recording, check out the this [guide](/data-collection/first-recording/).

-**Software & Integrations**
-Various software is available to help you with data collection.
-In this section you can find documentation on all of them.

-**How-To Guides**
-This section contains guides explaining how to solve some frequently occuring challenges.
+You can find an overview of what data is contained in Pupil Invisible recordings including all the [data streams](/data-collection/data-streams/) from the various sensors, as well as any additional data like [events](/data-collection/events/), [wearers](/data-collection/wearers/), and [templates](/data-collection/templates/).

+You can find introductions on how to use the Pupil Invisible Companion App, e.g. on [Offset Correction](/data-collection/offset-correction/), and how-to guides on common tasks during data collection, e.g. [Time Synchronization](/data-collection/time-synchronization/).

+Documentation on useful software and integrations for data collection is also available, see e.g. [Monitor App](/data-collection/monitor-app/) or [Lab Streaming Layer](/data-collection/lab-streaming-layer/).

+Finally, you can find a list of [troubleshooting](/data-collection/troubleshooting/) tips and tricks for common issues during data collection.